 Information from river gages and water availability models help the Oregon Water Resources Department determine whether to issue new water rights.
 The water availability models consider existing surface water and groundwater uses, and the amount of water available instream.

-Generally, Mid-Coast groundwater is not very productive because of low permeability and low storage capacity of the regional rock formations.

 Surface Water

 All of the major river drainages in the Mid-Coast, with the exception of the Yachats River, originate at the crest of the Coast Range in Polk and Benton Counties and extend to the coast.
-There are eight major river drainages in the Mid-Coast: Salmon River, Siletz Bay-Ocean Tributaries, Siletz River, Depoe Bay-Ocean Tributaries, Yaquina River, Beaver Creek-Ocean Tributaries, Alsea River, and Yachats River (Figure 7).
-Many streams in the Mid-Coast are ocean tributaries, meaning that they drain directly into the ocean rather than draining to a river, and are tidally influenced.
+There are eight main river drainages in the Mid-Coast: Salmon River, Siletz Bay-Ocean Tributaries, Siletz River, Depoe Bay-Ocean Tributaries, Yaquina River, Beaver Creek-Ocean Tributaries, Alsea River, and Yachats River (Figure 7).
+Streams in the Mid-Coast are tidally-influenced ocean tributaries, meaning that they drain directly into the ocean rather than draining to a river, and are.
 The zone of tidal influence in these streams depends on the discharge of the stream and the tidal stage.

 Water Quality